akornatskyy/wheezy.http/doc/userguide.rst

 Preset Responses
 ~~~~~~~~~~~~~~~~

-There are a number of handy preset responses definded as the following:
+There are a number of handy preset responses defined as the following:

 .. literalinclude:: ../src/wheezy/http/response.py
    :lines: 63-68